grpc/proposal/L70-node-proto-loader-type-generator.md

 The options will correspond directly to the `protoLoader.load` options as follows:

- - `--keep-case`: Preserve the case of field names
+ - `--keepCase`: Preserve the case of field names
  - `--longs=String|Number`: Specify the type that should be used to output 64 bit integer values
  - `--enums=String`: Specify that enum values should be output as strings
  - `--bytes=Array|String`: Specify the type that should be used to output `bytes` fields